datngu/academic/_news/announcement_15.md

 ---
 layout: post
-date: 2025-01-06 07:59:00-0400
+date: 2025-06-01 07:59:00-0400
 inline: true
 ---

-<a href="https://www.med.uio.no/klinmed/english/?vrtx=person-view&uid=thanhdng"> Starting new job at UiO, Insititute of Clinical Medicine</a>
+<a href="https://www.med.uio.no/klinmed/english/?vrtx=person-view&uid=thanhdng">So many updates recently!
+Starting new job at UiO, Insititute of Clinical Medicine</a>